jbirkenmaier/jbirkenmaier/README.md

 # Hi there 👋, my name is Johannes
 Welcome to my profile!
-I like creating my own projects using Python. <br>
+I like creating projects using Python. <br>
 My interests range from machine learning to generative art. <br>

 Let me introduce you to some of my projects: